 Brian Cox (Tommy Tilden), Emile Hirsch (Austin Tilden), Olwen Kelly (Jane Doe), Ophelia Lovibond (Emma), Michael McElhatton (Sheriff Burke)

-I became absorbed with The Autopsy of Jane Doe as it started.
-Andre øvredal draws us in to a dark and fascinating mystery about the nature of the corpse, a mystery that only proceeds to become more bizarre.
+I became absorbed with The Autopsy of Jane Doe as it started. Øvredal draws us in to a mystery about the nature of the corpse, something that only proceeds to become more bizarre.
 Much of the film consists of us watching a nude Olwen Kelly in progressive stages of dismemberment – everything from having her thorax cut open and torn back to her skin peeled off and head opened up.
-At the same time, the mystery about who and what she is – from the marks left by the bindings around her hands to the piece of cloth placed in her throat to the burned lungs but unaffected outer body to the weird occult symbols on the inside of her skin – becomes something intensely fascinating, made all the more so by the grisliness of the open body on display before us.
+At the same time, the mystery about who and what she is – the marks left by the bindings around her hands; the piece of cloth placed in her throat; the burned lungs but unaffected outer body; the weird occult symbols on the inside of her skin – becomes intensely fascinating.